-Regional Summer School coser 420
+Virtual Summer School coser 425

-HFM BOCES Regional Summer School offers a cost-effective, consolidated service designed to help students in grades 9-12 who require classes to graduate on time.
-Course offerings in all core subject areas are based on enrollment, and some courses may not be offered if enrollment does not reach a required minimum.
+HFM Virtual Summer School offers a consolidated service in our region to help students in grades 9-12 who require classes to graduate.
+Course offerings in all core subject areas are based on student enrollment, and some courses may not be offered if enrollment does not reach a required minimum.

 Students' eligibility for summer school is established by their home school district.
-Students who live in a non-participating district may attend summer school if their parents or guardians make arrangements directly with a participating district.
-Parents of these students are required to pay a tuition fee per course.
+Students who live in a non-participating district may participate in summer school and are required to pay a tuition fee per course, if their parents/guardians make arrangements directly with an HFM school district.